Policies and Procedures

 Electronic devices include, but not limited to, phones, laptops, tablets, iPads, iPods, ear buds and headphones.
 Students may have electronic devices on campus; however, the use of these devices may never jeopardize the safety of the students or disrupt the learning environment.

 Students may only use electronic devices with the permission of a staff member.
-If a student is found using an electronic device without permission or the device disrupts school activities in any way, the device will be confiscated and further consequences may be implemented.
+If a student is found using an electronic device without permission or the device disrupts school activities in any way, the device can be confiscated, parent will be contacted, and further consequences may be implemented.

 Social media posts that degrade teachers or students are in violation of Ed-Code.
 Sites or posts such as these will be investigated and students who are found to have posted such comments may be suspended or recommended for expulsion.
 If you have questions or need clarification, please speak to an administrator at your earliest convenience.